 You want to send personalized emails to your partners telling them about your new hot sheet (or article) and asking them to link to it from their site or share it.

 If you want to go above and beyond, use Canva to create a co-branded social media share graphic for them and include it in the email…if your broker allows you do that kind of branding.

 Now You Try It

-I hope you see the potential in the Skyscraper Technique Applied to Creating Hot Sheets for your website and your real estate business.
+I hope you see the potential in the Skyscraper Technique Applied to Creating Hot Sheets and Community Pages for your website and your real estate business.

 Yes, it takes hard work to create something great.

 But, with this strategy and technique, you already know ahead of time that your hard work will pay off (unlike pumping out reams of posts on your latest open house or closing hoping that something goes viral).

 What other real estate SEO questions or tips do you have?
 Comment below and let me know.